 Personally, I have to spend half my day moving in order to feel good.
 My kids are the same.
 As long as they are moving, everything falls into place.
-As soon as we sit too long, our qui becomes stagnant and all our demons come out.
-We become irritable and grumpy.
+As soon as we sit too long, our qi becomes stagnant and all our demons come out.

 There is peace in movement, but more importantly, there is health in movement.
-But, don’t give up that gym membership yet because when you start moving, you might actually want to move better or you might get so much joy out of moving that you want to stay injury free so that you can keep moving or you may even want to improve your movement ability.
+But, don’t give up that gym membership yet because when you start moving, you might actually want to move better or you might get so much joy out of moving that you want to stay injury-free so that you can keep moving or you may even want to improve your movement ability.
 That’s where the gym comes in.
-Strength and mobility are the key to The Good Life.

 Think about it.
 You want to enjoy your life and I doubt sitting watching TV all hours of the day are your recipe for success (and if it is, why are you still reading this!?).
-Deep down, you have some goal you want to achieve.
-I don’t care if it’s as simple as running a 5K race or summiting Kilimanjaro, there is a desire in each one of us.
+Deep down, you have some goals you want to achieve.
+It doesn’t matter if it’s as simple as running a 5K race or summiting Kilimanjaro, there is a desire in each one of us.
 Whether we want to acknowledge it or accept that it may take a lot of work, it’s there.
 And the secret to achieving it is not sexy or glamorous.
-But it is actually quite easy when you are disciplined enough to set aside a half hour a day and have a program like Vic’s Coaching Series to guide you in the steps you need to achieve your goals.
+But it is actually quite easy when you are disciplined enough to set aside a half-hour a day to either improving mobility, flexibility, strength, or rehab exercises.

 The Good Life Rule #4: Be Thankful and Show It

 I get a lot of satisfaction out of my days and try to go to bed with a warm feeling of happiness and the ability to take deep cleansing breaths that fill my soul with gratitude for the effort and reward of a day spent working hard, playing hard, eating well, and managing stress.

 If you don’t have that sense of gratitude at the end of the day, you can’t live The Good Life and it may be time to purge and realign your desires with your priorities.

 The Good Life Rule #5: Who Owns What?

-As I mentioned, I drive an old beat up car that my dad just gave me because our van broke.
+As I mentioned, I drive an old beat-up car that my dad just gave me because our van broke.
 I would never pick this car if I had money to spend (which I don’t), but the craziest thing happened.
 I love having this car.
 I can easily throw my surfboards on top.
 It gets me to the beach, the climbing gym, and Trader Joe’s and best of all it has a really big trunk to store all my climbing gear, groceries, and wetsuits.
 In living The Good Life, function has become the prime ruler in my days.